One of the oldest digital marketing tactics, email marketing, has one of the highest returns on investment today.

 That includes reviews, testimonials, and all kinds of user-generated content that will help your new visitors grasp the value of your brand.

-The other fact you need to consider is how easy it is to sign up to your email list.
+The other fact you need to consider is how easy it is to sign up for your email list.

 If it requires filling out dozens of forms and providing a whole lot of information upfront, your signup rates will be reduced, sometimes significantly.
 The easier it can be, the better.

-When you think about it, all you really need is someone’s name and email address.
+When you think about it, you only need someone’s name and email address.
 Granted, you will want to know more about them.
 Their age, location, interests, and how they found your brand are valuable information to you.
 You can, however, collect all this information later.

 Try to make your initial emails to new members of your list general but incredibly valuable.
 The more value you provide, the more they will be happy with their decision to sign up to your list.

 Once you have provided enough value, you can ask for something else in return.
 As you do that, you’ll want to explain that you need the information to be able to tailor future emails to the interests of the person you are addressing.

 The final step of your email collection process is to track your success rates.

 You’ll need to: